pathscale/i-love-rust-examples/README.md

 # i-love-rust-examples
 This is a async websocket server template, with nice codegen included.
 Every tool required from Data Access Layer to backend endpoints are generated without user intervention.

-This project is a micro service implementation.
+This project is a microservice implementation.

 ## How to build